All Episodes

 It's an honor to speak with you today.

-I know that uh looking at the current state of the union, it's definitely impacting the current state of the church in many ways, many different challenges we're facing that are unique to the things I've never experienced in my lifetime.
+I know that looking at the current state of the union, it's definitely impacting the current state of the church in many ways, many different challenges we're facing that are unique to the things I've never experienced in my lifetime.

-Many of them are dropping like flies because they're just they're exhausted.
+Many of them are dropping like flies because they're just, they're exhausted.

-Um the cost of everything, everything is higher, right?
+The cost of everything, everything is higher, right?

-I mean, uh I'm not Jesus, obviously.
+I mean, I'm not Jesus, obviously.

 Well, wait a minute.

-I'm still I'm still working on that.
+I'm still working on that.

-I'm still working on having that the faith.
+I'm still working on having the faith.

-Well, that is that is really a horrible thing for somebody to say to a pastor who's dedicating his life to helping people.
+But that is really a horrible thing for somebody to say to a pastor who's dedicating his life to helping people.

 But I say it in jest.